 His Creation is love.
-To be certain of this, all I need to do is step outside and take a walk in the woods down to the creek.
-My view is filled with the absolute wonder and beauty of creation.
-Ferns pushing up through the soil, uncoiling their fiddle-heads to one day release spores from their sori clusters.
-Yes, it is just a fern, but oh how imaginative is the lifecycle that takes them from a spore to the plant we are used to seeing.
+To be certain of this, all I need to do is step outside and walk into the woods.
+There, under the fir trees next to the creek – my view is filled with the absolute wonder and beauty of creation.
+I spy ferns pushing up through the soil.
+They uncoil their tightly wound fiddle-heads, quickly expanding into sword like plumes of ridge-edged leaves…and wait.
+The fern counts on a breeze or the brush of a passing deer to catch some of the millions of powdery spores released from their sori clusters in hopes of reproducing another verdant grove of ferns.
+Most days I see them as “just a fern”, but oh how imaginative is the lifecycle that takes them from a microscopic spore to lush forest floor inhabitant.
+Today I am in awe.

 I stand still just long enough to witness a hummingbird dart past my head…Whoa!

-The hummer lives in a time-space of its own, and must see me (a mere human) as akin to a concrete statue or slow loris.
-I walk…slowly…on.
+The hummer lives in a time zone all its own.
+It must see me, a mere human – as more akin to a concrete statue or slow loris (sloth).

-While descending this trail composed of dirt and pine needles – I take care to watch my steps, not wanting to harm any beetles, slugs, or millipedes.
+The steeply sloped trail I walk is composed of dirt and fir tree needles.
+I take care to watch my steps, not wanting to harm any beetles, slugs, or millipedes.

 Or that my attention easily becomes transfixed on the smallest of insects as it works its way through the underbrush looking for food, shelter, and a mate.
 I mutter something like “you go – beautiful you”.
 Insects ignore such noise.
 Again, slow human syndrome.
 Albeit, tiny bugs cannot work a remote or use Google search, thus cannot view images of the Earth from space.
 What do I see?
 We live on a sphere, delicate and alone among the cold expanse of stars.
 A brilliantly bright planet with an amazingly complex atmosphere surrounding us, bathing us in warmth – but not frying us to a crisp.
 This brings my soul to a place of sacred wonder.